Tiffany-Bergett/Data_projects_TripleTen/Fresh Beats/README.md

-⚠️ 🚧 PROJECT PAGE UNDER CONSTRUCTION 🚧 ⚠️

-# File Title: Fresh Beats Project Status Report.pdf
+# File Title: Fresh Beats Project Status Report

 This was an optional project I worked on after the TripleTen Business Intelligence Analytics Program.
 It was an independent project designed to showcase what I have learned about Business Intelligence.